 This delicious, soft, moist chocolate loaf cake is super quick, easy, and made from everyday pantry staples.
 This quick and easy chocolate loaf cake can be enjoyed as is or can be topped with a really simple chocolate icing glaze.

 This is another delicious chocolate cake made for chocolate lovers out there.
-You may also my chocolate tray bake, chocolate bundt cake, or a decadent Ferrero Rocher Cake.
+You may also have my chocolate tray bake, chocolate bundt cake, or a decadent Ferrero Rocher Cake.

 Jump to: